Stefanroets180/my-fuel-log-book/NODE_VERSION_SETUP.md

    - Click **Save**

 3. **Environment Variables**:
-   - Ensure all Neon environment variables are set (see NEON_DATABASE_SETUP_INSTRUCTIONS.md)
+   - Ensure all Supabase environment variables are set (see SUPABASE_DATABASE_SETUP_INSTRUCTIONS.md)
    - Vercel will use Node.js 22.x for all API routes and functions

 ---